Ballabhgarh: Post-independence

 One 2001 study in Neurology of a rural population at Ballabgarh, India, found a 0.3% incidence of Alzheimer's, "among the lowest ever reported" -and roughly a quarter of that of a reference US population, & it is believed that keys lies in the diet of the peoples, which having Indian spices, organic herbs & vegetables.

 In 2015, there was a riot in Atali village where a Hindu mob attacked the Muslim villagers.

 Demographics

 The total population of Ballabgarh, as per the 2001 Census of India was 187067, up from 144215 in 1991 Census.
-Of this, 0 are Scheduled Tribes (STs) and 37428 are Scheduled Caste (SC), however Jats have highest density along with Ahirs, Rajputs, Agarwals, Brahmins.
+Of this, 0 are Scheduled Tribes (STs) and 37428 are Scheduled Caste (SC), however Jats have highest density along with Ahirs, Punjabis,Rajputs, Agarwals, Brahmins.
 The sex ratio of the population in Ballabgarh is 850 females per 1000 males.
 The literacy rate in the city is 65.35 per cent, 79.96 for males and 48.25 for females.

 The local language is Brajbhasha and Haryanvi.